Regarding New Hospital Code for Dental Treatment Under General Anesthesia

 Suggestions for Dentists and Dental Advocates

-- Please notify your operating room, hospital administrators and state Medicaid agency of the changes going into effect on January 1, 2023 – the new G0330 code and associated average payment rate of $1722.43 – regardless of whether dental cases have been reduced in your hospital.
+- Please notify your operating room, hospital administrators and state Medicaid agency of the changes that went into effect on January 1, 2023 – the new G0330 code and associated average payment rate of $1722.43 – regardless of whether dental cases have been reduced in your hospital.

 - Appropriate coding and fair payment for these services is crucial for the continued allocation of hospital operating room resources to treat those with the most complex cases in need of comprehensive dental care.